 The Welland campus features many of Niagara College’s world-class health, justice, community, media and trades programs.
-The Rankin Technology Centre hosts innovative programs like photonics engineering and renewable energies technology, as well as the Green Automotive Technologies Lab, where students get hands-on experience with the automotive technology of the future.
+The Rankin Technology Centre hosts innovative programs such as photonics engineering and renewable energies technology, as well as the Green Automotive Technology Lab.

 Size of school